deepthinkit/patternlab-for-sling/README.md

 ### Patterns
 A visual _design system_ is built out of the core components of typography, layout, shape or form, and colour. [[Laura Kalbag](https://24ways.org/2012/design-systems/)]

-Atomic design distinguishes five distinct levels in atomic design, each of them represented by different type of Patterns:
+Atomic design distinguishes five distinct levels, each of them represented by different type of Patterns:

 ![Pattern Lab For Sling - patterns](https://raw.githubusercontent.com/kciecierski/patternlab-for-sling/master/img/atomic-web-design.gif)